Graduate School

 WRP 524, SOCIOTECHNOLOGICAL ASPECTS OF WATER RESOURCES, 3 Credits

-Core curriculum, graduate-level course in the Water Resources Graduate Program focusing on an interdisciplinary approach to water resources research that integrates the human and the technological dimensions of water resource issues.
-It is comprised of lecture and discussion sessions with guest lectures by visiting seminar speakers.
+Focuses on an interdisciplinary approach to water resources research that integrates the human and the technological dimensions of water resource issues.
+Comprised of lecture and discussion sessions with guest lectures by visiting seminar speakers.

 WRP 544, MANAGING NATURAL RESOURCES FOR CLIMATE ADAPTATION, 3 Credits